rclone/rclone/MANUAL.md

 See the [remote setup docs](https://rclone.org/remote_setup/) for how to set it up on a machine with no Internet browser available.

-Note that rclone runs a webserver on your local machine to collect the token as returned from Zoho Workdrive.
-This only runs from the moment it opens your browser to the moment you get back the verification code.
+Rclone runs a webserver on your local computer to collect the authorization token from Zoho Workdrive.
+This is only from the moment your browser is opened until the token is returned.
-This is on `http://127.0.0.1:53682/` and this it may require you to unblock it temporarily if you are running a host firewall.
+The webserver runs on `http://127.0.0.1:53682/`.
+If local port `53682` is protected by a firewall you may need to temporarily unblock the firewall to complete authorization.

 Once configured you can then use `rclone` like this,